-- Auto-reject and/or auto-progress (only if assessment is autograded)
+- Auto-reject and/or auto-progress (only if the assessment is autograded)

 If you would like to add an overall timer to the assessment, please keep the following in mind:

 - If you choose a time frame that is more than 4 days, this will not work.
-The current default is 4 days for customers on our Trial and Pro plans.
+The current default is 4 days for customers on our Trial and Starter plans.

-- If you have individual timers set to an assessment and then choose this option, all individual timers will be disabled.
+- If you set individual timers to questions in the assessment and then choose this option, all individual timers will be disabled.

 - If you have added individual timers to questions, you will not be able to add a timer to the entire assessment as well.

-Groups are auto-formed based on the skills you chose for the role.
-You can update the names of the groups, move questions from one group to another, and add new groups if needed.
+You'll notice your questions have been automatically grouped as soon as the assessment is created.
+However, you can update the names of the groups, move questions from one group to another, and add new groups if needed.
 When you add a new group, the group will start appearing in the Skills field in the question editor.

-To add a new group in your Skill Group settings, click "Add New Skill" at the top to add additional skills.
-You can edit the name and move the questions to the corresponding group.
+To add a new group in your Skill Group settings, click "Add New Skill".
+You can then edit the name and move the questions to the corresponding group.
 Any changes you make will be saved automatically.

 You also have the option to randomize questions within a skill group.
 Slide the toggle button to the right to enable randomization.
-Once randomization is enabled, you have the option to choose how many questions in that group you want randomized.
+Once randomization is enabled, you can choose how many questions in that group you want to be randomized.